-Students requesting a program change should complete a Change Request form that is available in the Office of Graduate Studies as well as located on the School of Graduate Studies' website.
+Students requesting a program change should complete a new application for the respective program.
+All applications can be accessed on the Graduate Studies' website.
 The application packet will be submitted to appropriate department for an admission decision.
 The Office of Graduate Studies will submit the following documents: Application for admission, Change of Program Form, two letters of recommendation, standardized test scores, official transcript, Graduate English Proficiency Exam results, if applicable, or Writing Proficiency Report submitted by the academic unit to verify student has satisfied the writing proficiency requirement.
 A student's record is updated in Banner if admitted to the new program.